-52-1-26.
-Permanent partial disability.
+§ 52-1-26.
+Partial disability.
+(Effective until January 1, 1991.)

-A. As a guide to the interpretation and application of this section, the policy and intent of this legislature is declared to be that every person who suffers a compensable injury with resulting permanent partial disability should be provided with the opportunity to return to gainful employment as soon as possible with minimal dependence on compensation awards.

-- B. As used in the Workers' Compensation Act [this article], "partial disability" means a condition whereby a worker, by reason of injury arising out of and in the course of employment, suffers a permanent impairment. - C. Permanent partial disability shall be determined by calculating the worker's impairment as modified by his age, education and physical capacity, pursuant to Sections 52-1-26.1 through 52-1-26.4 NMSA 1978; provided that, regardless of the actual calculation of impairment as modified by the worker's age, education and physical capacity, the percentage of disability awarded shall not exceed ninety-nine percent.
+- A. As a guide to the interpretation and application of this section, the policy and intent of this legislature is declared to be that every person who suffers a compensable injury with resulting partial disability should be provided with the opportunity to return to gainful employment as soon as possible with minimal dependence on compensation awards. - B. As used in the Workers' Compensation Act [this article], "partial disability" means a condition whereby a worker, by reason of injury arising out of and in the course of employment, suffers an impairment and is unable to some percentage extent to perform any work for which he is fitted by age, education and training. - C. The workers' compensation judge shall determine the percentage of disability by considering the work the worker is capable of performing or the work the worker would be able to perform if vocational rehabilitation is required pursuant to Section 52-1-50 NMSA 1978.

-D. If, on or after the date of maximum medical improvement, an injured worker returns to work at a wage equal to or greater than the worker's pre-injury wage, the worker's permanent partial disability rating shall be equal to his impairment and shall not be subject to the modifications calculated pursuant to Sections 52-1-26.1 through 52-1-26.4 NMSA 1978.

-E. In considering a claim for permanent partial disability, a workers' compensation judge shall not receive or consider the testimony of a vocational rehabilitation provider offered for the purpose of determining the existence or extent of disability.

 History: 1978 Comp., § 52-1-26, enacted by Laws 1987, ch.
 235, § 12; 1989, ch.
-263, § 18; 1990 (2nd S.S.), ch.
-2, § 11.
+263, § 18.